Cowling, Benjamin John

 Professor Cowling is a fellow of the Royal Statistical Society and a Fellow of the UK Faculty of Public Health.
 He is the Editor-in-Chief of Influenza and Other Respiratory Viruses, and an Associate Editor of Emerging Infectious Diseases.

-He has 426 publications listed in Scopus, including 49 articles with 49+ citations (H-index of 49).
-Prof Cowling has received numerous awards including a Croucher Senior Research Fellowship (2015), HKU Outstanding Researcher Award (2017), HKU Outstanding Young Researcher Award (2011), and American Journal of Epidemiology (AJE) Article of the Year 2014.
+He has more than 500 publications listed in Scopus, including 66 articles with 66 or more citations (H-index of 66).
+Prof Cowling has received numerous awards including HKU Outstanding Young Researcher Award (2011), Croucher Senior Research Fellowship (2015), HKU Outstanding Researcher Award (2017), and RGC Senior Research Fellowship (2020).
+He was awarded an MBE in Queen Elizabeth II's 2021 birthday honours.

 - Ali, S. T., Wang, L., Lau, E., Xu, X. K., Du, Z., Wu, Y., Leung, G. M., & Cowling, B. J. (2020).
 Serial interval of SARS-CoV-2 was shortened over time by nonpharmaceutical interventions.
 Science (New York, N.Y.), 369(6507), 1106–1109. [link]